Samlaan/textymous/README.md

 ## Objective
 Keeping the initial "texter"'s number anonymous while still being able to text with relative ease has always been a bit of a awkward and annoying process.
 Even as apps like TextPlus were released there's never been a way to anonymously text numbers natively.
 Textymous sets out to achieve that.

+I recently attended a Rails meetup at [CodeCore](http://codecore.ca/) and talked to some great people about the awesome things you can do with Rails.
+Students demonstrated their projects and everyone discussed the possibilities the project could achieve.
+While I was there I discussed textymous with a few people, one suggesting the possibility of extending textymous to locations with limiting contact to the outside world, that have access to text abilities on their phones, but may not have the ability to download apps from a marketplace.
+He also mentioned textymous could help anonymous texting available older phone users, as their phone might not support third-party apps.

 Testing
 -------